yliess86/PhDThesis/thesis.md

 Previous works in automatic lineart colorization are based on the +gan [@goodfellow_2014] architecture and can generate unperfect but high-quality illustrations in a realtime settings.
 User control and guidance can be achieved by the use of: color hints [@frans_2017; @liu_2017; @sangkloy_2016; @paintschainer_2018; @ci_2018], style transfer [@zhang_ji_2017], tagging [@kim_2019], and more recently natural language [@ho_2020].

-Related work compensate for the lack of semantic descriptors provided by the black and white lineart by introducing the use of an external featuree extractor, one of the most common being Illustration2Vec [@saito_2015].
+Related work compensate for the lack of semantic descriptors provided by the black and white lineart by introducing the use of an external feature extractor, one of the most common being Illustration2Vec [@saito_2015].
 The generative model output process is conditionned on a latent semantic vector capturing the nature of the lineart content.

 ## Contributions {#sec:I.3}